nashville-software-school/server-side-python-curriculum/book-2-django/chapters/FINAL_REFLECTIONS.md

 ## DRF Tools

 - Could you elaborate on all of the work that Django and DRF do for you that you were required to do in the Rare project?
 - What is the responsibility of a DRF view, model, and serializer?
-Can you describe how they work together, on towards which goal?
+Can you describe how they work together to achieve a singular goal?

 ## ORM